Pathoschild/FluentHttpClient/README.md

 Not every feature is shown in these examples, but every method is fully code-documented for IntelliSense so it's easy to just use the client.

 ### Error handling
-By default HTTP errors will be raised as `ApiException`, and you can add your own validation by overriding `IRequest.ValidateResponse`.
+By default HTTP errors will be raised as `ApiException` (or `AggregateException` if you explicitly call `.Result` or `.Wait()`), and you can add your own validation by overriding `IRequest.ValidateResponse`.
 For example, you could raise an exception if the API returns a non-HTTP error.
 (You can disable this by setting `IRequest.ThrowErrors = false`.)

 ### Synchronous use
 The client is designed to take advantage of the `async` and `await` keywords in .NET 4.5, but you can use the client synchronously: